Extent of waiting lists for gender affirming healthcare ‘an act of aggression’

 The family of a trans young woman who died while waiting for NHS gender affirming treatment have said the extent of waiting lists is an “act of aggression”.

-The family of Alice Litman, 20, who died while waiting 1,023 days for treatment, have spoken out following a three-day inquest into their daughter’s death.
+The family of Alice Litman, 20, who died on May 26 2022 in Brighton while waiting 1,023 days for treatment, have spoken out following a three-day inquest into their daughter’s death.

 The inquest was heard at Sussex County Cricket Ground in Hove, with coroner Sarah Clarke adjourning her conclusion until two weeks’ time while she considers a prevention of future deaths report.